toyboxman/yummy-xml-UI/xml-UI/archive/shell programming.md

 ### IFS
 IFS stands for "internal field separator".
 It is used by the shell to determine how to do word splitting,
 i. e. how to recognize word boundaries.
-The default value for IFS consists of whitespace characters (to be precise: space, tab and newline) Now, the shell splits mystring into words as well
+The default value for IFS consists of whitespace characters (to be precise space, tab and newline) Now, the shell splits mystring into words as well
 ```sh
 #!/usr/bin/sh
 mystring="foo:bar baz rab"